ziphra/promline/readme.md

 ## run the pipeline
 ```
-USAGE: pipeline.sh [flags] args
+USAGE: pipeline2.sh [flags] args
 flags:
   -w,--base:  working directory (default: '.')
   -s,--sample:  sample name (default: 'JohnDoe')
   -R,--ref:  reference genome (default: '')
   -f,--fast5:  directory containing raw fast5 (default: '')
   -p,--pod5:  directory for  fast5 to pod5 conversion output or already containing pod5 (default: '')
-  -q,--fastqs:  basecalling directory from guppy, in case of real time basecalling during sequencing.
+  -q,--fastqs:  basecalling directory from guppy or dorado, in case of real time basecalling during sequencing.
 This pipeline will only use pass reads.
 The sequencing summary should be in this directory.
 If one fastq file is provided, instead of a guppy basecalling directory, a copy of the sequencing summary should be placed in the base directory (-w)
                 (default: '')
   -S,--summary:  path to sequencing_summary.txt generated during real time sequencing.
-Provide a sequencing_summary.txt if you start the pipeline with a bam
+Provide a sequencing_summary.txt if you start the pipeline with a bam (default: '')
-                 (default: '')
   -k,--bam:  path to aligned BAM.
 File has to be indexed. (default: '')
   -c,--snp_caller:  snp caller: either pmdv, clair3 or all (default: 'clair3')
   -B,--[no]basecalling:  basecalling (default: false)
   -M,--[no]modified:  modified bases calling (default: false)
-  -A,--[no]alignment:  alignment (default: false)
+  -A,--[no]alignment:  alignment (default: true)
-  -r,--flowcell:  flowcell and basecalling model: either r9 or r10 (default: 'r9')
+  -r,--flowcell:  flowcell and basecalling model: either r9 or r10 (default: 'r10')
   -b,--bps:  bases called per second (default: '400')
   -a,--acc:  basecalling accuracy (default: 'sup')
   -d,--[no]duplex:  duplex basecalling (default: false)
   -t,--threads:  max number of threads to use (default: '')
   -v,--[no]version:  tools versions (default: false)
   -h,--help:  show this help (default: false)
 ```

 Run as:
 ```
-pipeline.sh -w ./workingdirectory \
+pipeline2.sh -w ./workingdirectory \
     -s samplename \
     -R ref.fa \
     -f fast5 \